chvnaveenkumar/CodeWord/index.md

 ## Project Purpose

-Creating Progressive Web Application for confidential codewords to each student in a course.
+- This project involves creating an app that issue confidential codewords to each student in a course.
+- Course instructors must not know what code word is given to each student.

 ## Benefits